-We review all relationships and transactions in which we and our directors, executive officers or their immediate family members are participants, to determine whether such persons have a direct or indirect material interest.
+We review all relationships and transactions in which we and our directors, executive officers or their immediate family members are participants to determine whether such persons have a direct or indirect material interest.
 Management is primarily responsible for the development and implementation of processes and controls to obtain information from the directors and executive officers with respect to related party transactions and for then determining, based on the facts and circumstances, whether we or a related party have a direct or indirect material interest in the transaction.
 As required under SEC rules, transactions that are determined to be directly or indirectly material to us or a related party are disclosed in our proxy statement.
-In addition, pursuant to the Audit Committee Charter, the Audit Committee, or a committee of independent directors duly appointed by the Board, reviews and approves related party transactions in accordance with Nasdaq rules.
+In addition, pursuant to the Audit Committee Charter, the Audit Committee reviews and approves related party transactions in accordance with Nasdaq rules.
 In the course of its review and approval of a disclosable related party transaction, the Audit Committee considers:

-- whether the transaction is in the best interest of the company and its stockholders; - the nature of the related party's interest in the transaction; - the material terms of the transaction, including, without limitation, the amount and type of transaction; - the importance of the transaction to the related party; - · whether the transaction would impair the judgment of a director or executive officer to act in our best interest; and - any other matters the Audit Committee deems appropriate.
+- · whether the transaction is in the best interest of the Company and its stockholders; - the nature of the related party's interest in the transaction; - · the material terms of the transaction, including, without limitation, the amount and type of transaction; - the importance of the transaction to the related party; - · whether the transaction would impair the judgment of a director or executive officer to act in our best interest; and - any other matters the Audit Committee deems appropriate.

-Any member of the Audit Committee who is a related party with respect to a transaction under review may not participate in the deliberations or vote respecting approval of the transaction, provided, however, that such director may be counted in determining the presence of a quorum at a meeting of the committee that considers the transaction.
+Any member of the Audit Committee who is a related party with respect to a transaction under review may not participate in the deliberations or vote respecting approval of the transaction, provided, however, that such director may be counted in determining the presence of a quorum at an Audit Committee meeting.